cubbles/base-rc/README.md

     $ ./bin/run.sh etc/base-local.conf lib/_docker-ps.sh

 ### Configuration
-A default configuration is provides at "`etc/default/default.conf`".
+A default configuration is provided at "`etc/default/default.conf`".
 Additionally some custom configuration files are prepared:

 * `base-devbase.conf`: This is for developers of the Base itself.
 It provides configuration options to mount a local directory into the docker-vm.
 * `base-local.conf`: Use this to setup and run a Cubbles Base locally.
-The configuration provides a Base -version (`CUBX_ENV_BASE_TAG`) the `setup` command is allowed to run.
+The configuration provides a Base -version (`CUBX_ENV_BASE_TAG`) and the `setup` command is allowed to run.
 * `sphinx.conf`: This is for developers of the Cubbles documentation published at <https://cubbles.readthedocs.io>.
 It provides configuration options to mount a local directory into the docker-vm.